databrary/www/databrary/input/pages/user-guide/responsibilities/investigators/contributing.md

-Title: Rights and Responsibilities when Contributing Data
+Title: Contributing Data
 Brief: Contributing
 Order: 2210

 Investigators understand that Databrary encourages them to share as broadly as possible the products of their scientific work, including Metadata, links to publications resulting from Data, coding manuals, coding spreadsheets, lab notebooks, analysis code, figures, manuscripts that are not copyrighted, and other materials.

-# Responsibilities of Data Contributors
+## Responsibilities of Data Contributors

 Investigators agree to exercise professional judgment in determining what Data to share.
 When Contributing Data, Authorized Investigators agree to: